f01zy/Online-Console-Chess/README.md

 # Chess
 A project that allows you to play chess with other people from the console.
-You can deploy a [server](https://github.com/f01zy/Online-Console-Chess/tree/server) locally and play, for example, on one computer, or use our remote server to play with other people (the remote server is currently unavailable).
+You can deploy a [server](https://github.com/f01zy/Online-Console-Chess/tree/server) locally and play, for example, on one computer, or use our remote server to play with other people.

 ## Dependencies
 * cmake